babycamel/R-code/README.md

 # R-code

-I will put various pieces of R-code that i have been working on here.
+I will put various pieces of R-code that I have been working on here.